rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v1/api-operations/methods/post-enable-volume-encryption-v1.0-tenant-id-agent-encrypt.rst

     POST /v1.0/{tenant_id}/agent/encrypt

 This operation enables volume encryption with AES-256 encryption if it is not already enabled.
-If you need assistance generating your encrypted key, see :kc-article:`Generating Your Encrypted Key In Cloud Backup<generating-your-encrypted-key-in-cloud-backup>`.
+If you need assistance generating your encrypted key, see :how-to:`Generating Your Encrypted Key In Cloud Backup<generating-your-encrypted-key-in-cloud-backup>`.

 .. note::
    After encryption is turned on, you cannot turn it off.
 This is a security measure.
 If anyone ever gained access to your account, they would not be able to access your backups without your passphrase.